EnterpriseDB/terraform-provider-biganimal/docs/data-sources/region.md

 ### Required

-- `cloud_provider` (String) Cloud Provider to list the regions.
-For example, "aws", "azure".
+- `cloud_provider` (String) Cloud provider to list the regions.
+For example, "aws" or "azure".

 ### Optional

 - `query` (String) Query to filter region list.
-- `region_id` (String) Unique Region ID.
+- `region_id` (String) Unique region ID.
 For example, "germanywestcentral" in the Azure cloud provider, "eu-west-1" in the AWS cloud provider.

 ### Read-Only